 For more information regarding the proposals and their consideration by the Executive Board please refer to <http://cdm.unfccc.int/methodologies/PAmethodologies/approved.html>.
-This methodology also refers to the "Consolidated baseline methodology for grid-connected electricity generation from renewable sources" (ACM0002) and the "tool for the demonstration and assessment of additionality"1.
+This methodology also refers to the latest approved versions of the "Tool to calculate the emission factor for an electricity system" and the "Tool for the demonstration and assessment of additionality".